 Cairo Drive (2013) is a documentary exploration of Egyptian identity and change spanning the critical period before the revolution and up to the most recent presidential elections, shot from 2009 to 2012 by award-winning Egyptian-American director Sherief Elkatsha.
 Winner of the Best Film from the Arab World Documentary Competition at the 2013 Abu Dhabi Film Festival, Cairo Drive portrays the congested streets through encounters in traffic with taxi drivers, ambulance, traffic cops, and private citizens.

-Join us for a post-screening discussion with Director Sherief Elkatsha and Professors Laila Shereen Sakr and Dick Hebdige from the Department of Film and Media Studies.
+We were joined for a post-screening discussion with Director Sherief Elkatsha and Professors Laila Shereen Sakr and Dick Hebdige from the Department of Film and Media Studies.

 Director Sherief Elkatsha